erosons/CalculatorLibrary/README.md

 Step 14 : Create a folder extension .circleci for your build automation Step 15 : Create a config.yml file inside the folder extension in step 14
-            See config.yml for configuration write up
+            See config.yml for configuration write up Step 16 : Commit your update to repo.
+Step 17: Create account with circleci with your git/bitbucket account Step 18 : look for your project folder on circleci and setup project.

+NOTE  : Git Workflows is specific to Different team within an Organization  read more => Git Flow
+            : Conda or Pipenv for Dependency and environment management : Testing  => Video on getting Start with Test Guide : Continous Development  (CI/CD) => These are deployable artifacts that can used  by other users or used  in other projects => Benefits